 The housing study is intended to provide an objective analysis of existing policy, regulatory, and siting constraints on housing development in Marin County and serves as a background to the update of the Countywide Plan’s Housing Element by informing the development of updated policies and regulations for the Housing Element.
 On November 30, 2020, staff presented the study at a public workshop of the Marin County Planning Commission.
 The presentation may be viewed via the November 30, 2020 hearing date.
 On January 12, 2021, staff will present the study at a public workshop of the Marin County Board of Supervisors (Board Letter / Presentation).

-January 26, 2021: Staff will present an update about the 2024-2032 Housing Element to the Marin County Board of Supervisors (Board Packet).
+January 26, 2021: Staff presented an update about the 2024-2032 Housing Element to the Marin County Board of Supervisors (Board Packet).

 May 18, 2021: The Board of Supervisors approved a contract with the consultant firm MIG for the Housing and Safety Elements (Board Packet).

 June 22, 2021: The Board of Supervisors directed Staff to file an appeal of the Regional Housing Needs Allocation (RHNA) for unincorporated Marin, which seeks a total of 3,569 units over the 8-year period of the next Housing Element cycle.
 Appeals are due July 9, 2021 and the Association of Bay Area Governments (ABAG), which oversees the RHNA allocation, expects to complete its appeals hearing and issue the final RHNA allocation by the end of this year (Board Packet).